adolfogp/SuperDuo/alexandria/README.md

 * Decoupled Fragment and Activity by removing callback communication and replacing it with EventBus.
 * Replaced task DownloadImage with the Picasso library.
+* Moved the app's icon from drawable to the mipmap folders to better support scaling.
+* Added documentation for classes and packages.
+* Added domain model objects to improve the object oriented design of the solution.